saram88/fst-weseeu/README.md

 - [PostgreSQL](https://www.postgresql.org/) Used as the database for this project.
 - [Heroku](https://dashboard.heroku.com/login) - Used as the cloud-based platform to deploy the site.
 - [DB Designer](https://erd.dbdesigner.net/) - Used to visualize data models.
-- [Favicon](https://favicon.io/) - Used to create the wine glass icon for the browser tab.
+- [Favicon](https://favicon.io/) - Used to create the icon for the browser tab.
 - [GitHub](https://github.com/) - Used for version control and agile methodology.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [PEP8 Online](https://pep8ci.herokuapp.com/#) - Used to validate all Python code pages in the project.